andrewdaoust/cka-prep/docs/fundamentals/chapter01.md

 ![configure storage](./img/ch01-configure-storage.png)

 Configure the storage and change the size to 20 GiB.
-Also make aure the __Delete on Termination__ box is checked so any storage is deleted with thr termination of the instance.
+Also make sure the __Delete on Termination__ box is checked so any storage is deleted with thr termination of the instance.

-You can then add tags to the istances if you choose to.
+You can then add tags to the instances if you choose to.

 ![configure security](./img/ch01-configure-security.png)